 A service of Illinois State University, WGLT was licensed by the FCC in 1966.
 Then a student-run radio station, GLT was heard only in the ISU dorms.

-In addition to our main channel, GLT offers an all blues channel, an all jazz channel, and an all acoustic music channel as web streams.
+In addition to our main channel, GLT offers an all-blues and an all-acoustic music channel as web streams.

 - GLT is consistently ranked in the top 5 of all radio stations in McLean County in terms of audience numbers and market share.
 This ranking has remained in effect in spite of the doubling of radio stations serving our area since the mid-90s.

 - GLT is licensed to Illinois State University, and has been operating as a public service of the University since 1966.